jfwberg/lightweight-json-util/README.md

 }
 ```

-## Methods to geerate Data Table or a CSV formats
+## Methods to generate Data Table or a CSV formats
 The ```JsnTbl``` class allows you to automatically convert your input JSON Object Maps to flat data table structutes that can be used in Apex, Flow, LWC or Visualforce.

 The goal is to combine nested JSON into a flat table type and combine the headers in a dot type notation and optimise it for Salesforce REST API Query Result format, but still keep it usable for any result format, like Date Cloud Queries.